Polishing Jekyll Chirpy: Fixing UI Glitches and Content Visibility

 I switched to raw HTML to control the layout precisely:

-3. Wrapped them in a <div> or <p> with specific alignment classes if needed.
+<div>or<p>with specific alignment classes if needed.

 1